apache/spark/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] In case of new functionality, my PR adds documentation that describes how to use it.
   - When adding new operators/hooks/sensors, the autoclass documentation generation needs to be added.
+  - All the public functions and the classes in the PR contain docstrings that explain what it does

 ### Code Quality